-- Store dipped coverslips at room temperature in a drying rack, such as shown in Figure 2. - The number of dips can be adjusted to suit the "stickiness" preference of the mounter.
-If multiple dips are preferred it is advised to allow at least one hour of drying between successive dips.
-Overnight drying is most reliable. - For making PLL see FlyLight Recipe Poly-L-Lysine. - 2.
-Prepare several slides in advance using the slide-making jig. - Place a Fisher brand Superfrost Plus microscope slide in the rectangular portion of the jig with the white frosted glass side up.
-Overlay the clear piece of the jig, aligning pre-drilled holes to posts. - Place a 22x22 mm no. 2 cover glass in the square depression to one side of the jig, and lay a glass slide down the center, positioned against each post (as shown in Figure 3).
-Score down the midline of the coverslip with a diamond cleaver using the glass slide as a straight edge.
-Remove slide and snap the cover glass into two halves.
-Each half will act as a spacer between the cover glass with the mounted tissue and the surface of the glass slide. - Position factory edges of cut/snapped coverslip in the corresponding notches of the clear overlay.
-This will ensure the 1.2 cm region in the center of the slide (Figure 3).
-The snapped or cut edges should face away from the center. - Secure the spacers with two pieces of ~2.5-inch-long tape using the edge of the spacer jig as a guide.
-Placing the tape along the side of the clear spacer jig ensures that the tape covers approximately half of the spacer (important, because this will allow the cover glass with the mounted tissue to rest solely on the spacers and not ride up onto the tape that secures the spacers).
+- For making PLL see FlyLight Recipe Poly-L-Lysine. - 2.
+Prepare several slides in advance using the slide-making jig. - Score a 22x22 mm, no. 2 cover glass down the midline with a diamond cleaver using a glass slide as a straight edge.
+Snap the cover glass into two halves.
+Each half will act as a spacer between the cover glass with the mounted tissue and the surface of the glass slide. - Using the jig that defines a 1.2 cm region in the center of the slide (Figure 3), align the cut spacers in the cut-outs so that the factory cut edges face toward the center of the 1.2 cm landing strip.
+The snapped or cut edges should face away from the center. - Secure the spacers with tape using the edge of the spacer jig as a guide.
+This insures that the tape covers approximately half of the spacer.
+It is important that enough of the spacer remains exposed to allow the cover glass with the mounted tissue to rest solely on the spacers and not ride up onto the tape that secures the spacers.